skiby7/skiby7.github.io/_posts/2022-05-30-backup-your-server.md

 # Backup

 Now that you have all your VMs files, let's setup a backup with Borg.
-Borg uses repositories like git's to store incremental, compressed and deduplicated backups.
+Borg uses repositories like git's to stored incremental, compressed and deduplicated backups.
 Before initializing a new repo you have to choose you're backup location: it can be a local folder, a folder on a removable disk, a network folder mounted with Samba or NFS or even a remote location using SSH.
 If you plan to use SSH you should setup an SSH key to access the server.
 Let's init the repository:
 ```bash